Research and Innovation partnerships

 ERA-NET and ERA-NET Cofund

 Research and innovation partnerships have been introduced into the European R&I landscape following the Lisbon strategy (2000) with the aim to develop the European Research Area (ERA) and to combine national and European R&I funding and activities.
-Public-Public Partnerships (P2P) and Public-Private Partnerships (PPP) are the main types of partnerships and were designed to overcome the fragmentation in the R&I landscape, to avoid duplication of efforts, to address economic crisis, competitiveness and innovation.
+Public-Public Partnerships (P2P) and Public-Private Partnerships (PPP) were the main types of partnerships under Horizon 2020 and were designed to overcome the fragmentation in the R&I landscape, to avoid duplication of efforts, to address economic crisis, competitiveness and innovation.
 Public-Public Partnerships (P2P) comprise Joint Programming Initiatives (JPIs), Art.
 185 initiatives, ERA-NETs Cofunds, and European Joint Programmes (EJPs).
-P2Ps play an increasing role at the cutting edge of European and national research activities (1).
+(1)

-ERA-NET Cofunds under Horizon 2020 merge the former ERA-NET and ERA-NET Plus schemes into a single financial instrument with the central compulsory element of implementing one substantial call, based on national funding with top-up funding from the European Commission, and additional activities (e.g. additional calls, networking activities etc.).
-This aims to increase substantially the share of funding that Member States dedicate jointly to challenge driven research and innovation agendas (2).
+ERA-NET Cofunds under Horizon 2020 merged the former ERA-NET and ERA-NET Plus schemes into a single financial instrument with the central compulsory element of implementing one substantial call, based on national funding with top-up funding from the European Commission, and additional activities (e.g. additional calls, networking activities etc.) (2).
 The ERA-NET funding scheme brings together programme owners (e.g. ministries) and programme managers (funding agencies and project management organisations) that manage and implement national and regional programmes.
-Researchers, research organisations, universities and enterprises can apply to the ERA-NETs' joint calls (3).
-Under the next framework programme Horizon Europe, a new approach with regard to ERA-NETs and partnerships is envisaged (4).
+Researchers, research organisations, universities and enterprises applied to the ERA-NET joint calls (3).

 Currently more than 70 ERA-NETs are existing.
 FNR is actively involved in development and innovation activities in the field of renewable resources/bioenergy and participates in a number of ERA-Net activities described below.